 I couldn’t help but feel like I was travelling the world as I saw a diverse display of folk art and heard a myriad of languages spoken.
 When I hear languages from around the world especially ones I recognize from places I’ve travelled to, it brings me back to those places like India, Cuba and Morocco.

 Nowhere else in the world can you experience this under one ‘roof’, the Santa Fe sky.
-If you are ever in Santa Fe in July and like the idea of traveling the world in one place and purchasing a meaningful piece of handcrafted art, make it a point to attend.
+If you are ever in Santa Fe in July, make it a point to attend.
 It is truly a one of a kind market that unites people through art.